ksheahen/Probability/README.md

 # Probability

-A program that randomly chooses between three different colors for displaying 20 lines of text on the screen.
+An assembly program that randomly chooses between three different colors for displaying 20 lines of text in the console.

 The probabilities for each color are: white (30%), blue (10%), and green (60%).